mansenfranzen/autodoc_pydantic/docs/source/developers/guides.rst

   ``model-show-field-summary``.
 :values: Contains a list of available configuration values for this feature which each will be used to render the output.
+:version: Set the version when this configuration was added.
 :directive content: Represents the content of the directive.
 Provide reST describing the feature.